localgovdrupal/docs/docs/src/content/how-to/how-to-create-meaningful-kpis.md

 * **Don't measure activity over impact:** Knowing you have 10,000 page views doesn't tell you if anyone found what they needed.

-* **Don't set too many:** Aim for –12 focused KPIs rather than 30.
+* **Don't set too many:** Aim for 12 focused KPIs for the whole site rather than 30.
 If you measure everything, you measure nothing.

 * **Don't set and forget:** Every KPI must have an owner and an action attached to it.
 If the number drops, who fixes it?